 The selected playwrights form an artist-driven community for an intensive two-week, in-residence workshop program in Ojai that culminates in the OPC New Works Festival featuring public workshops of their new plays, performed by professional actors from Southern California.
-OPC also features the OPC Intersections Series, an interactive performance series engaging the larger community where issues of new play creation are explore.
+OPC also features the OPC Intersections Series - special theatrical events engaging the larger community.

 OPC is committed to nurturing young artists through two special programs: The OPC Intern Program (aka Young Artist Initiative), serving college and graduate school students; and the OPC Youth Workshop, a mentoring program for high school students that guides them in the creation and performance of their own dramatic works.